-It is the responsibility for all staff to be aware and apply these amendments to the Unit Provision Positive Intervention and Behaviour Policy during the partial opening period.
-It is the responsibility of Unit Leadership Team to support staff on site to ensure this is applied both appropriately and effectively.
+It is the responsibility for all staff to be aware and apply these amendments to the Unit Behaviour Policy during the full re-opening of the Academy.
+It is the responsibility of the Unit Leadership Team to ensure this is applied both appropriately and effectively.